ktrysmt/dockerfiles-hubot/readme.md

-## Dockerfile for hubot development
+# dockerfiles-hubot

+> Dockerfiles for hubot with adapters to easy development.

+## Motivation
-Should be fix runtime statement and lib's dependencies.
+Should be fix runtime statement and dependencies of modules.

 ## Usage